 This program will cover up to two years of undergraduate and graduate education for students interested in joining the Navy and commissioning as a civil engineer corps officer.
 This is different from an ROTC program in that students will not begin to take military courses until after graduation, when they will attend Officer Candidate School and the Civil Engineer Corps Officer School.

-- Award amount: This program offers up to $113,100 to finish a civil engineering degree.
+- Award amount: This program provides a monthly stipend of up to $5,800 for up to 30 months.
 This includes a military salary, a housing allowance, a food allowance, and health care.

 - Eligibility: Students must be U.S. citizens able to meet Navy physical fitness standards, who are at least 19 years old but will be younger than 35 years old at commissioning.
 They must be enrolled at an Accreditation Board for Engineering and Technology-accredited engineering program or an National Architectural Accrediting Board-accredited architecture program.
 Students will incur a service commitment upon commissioning.